khaosluis/The-Energynator/README.md

 # THE ENERGYNATOR
-This is a model that applies random sampling and lineal optimization to a table of products and prices of energy drinks on a supermarket catalog, taking an input price value and applying a small coins machine commission.
+This is a model done in Wolfram Mathematica that applies random sampling and lineal optimization to a table of products and prices of energy drinks on a supermarket catalog, taking an input price value and applying a small coins machine commission.

 ## HOW TO USE THE MODEL
 An input value is written on _importecald_ (on euro cents).